 - 1 banana

-- 1 cup homemade coconut milk (or ¾ cup full fat canned coconut milk plus ¼ cup water)
+- 1 cup homemade coconut milk (recipe here) (or 3/4 cup full fat canned coconut milk (like this) plus 1/4 cup water)

-- fresh turmeric, peeled ~ about the size of a small grape (or ¼-1/2 tsp turmeric powder)
+- fresh turmeric, peeled ~ about the size of a small grape (or 1/4-1/2 tsp turmeric powder (like this)

 - fresh ginger, peeled ~ about the size of a small grape

-- 1 TBS coconut butter or coconut oil1/4 tsp cinnamon powder
+- 1 TBS coconut butter (like this) or coconut oil (like this)

 - Optional: 3-4 ice cubes, if you like a colder smoothie